 Exposed Brick Theatre $10,000.00

-Funding for five, six-week cycles of choir rehearsals and performances under the direction of J.D.
-Steele for residents living in downtown Minneapolis’ Mill District.
-Activities will take place between September 2017 and May 2018.
+Funding for a season of choir rehearsals and performances under the direction of J.D.
+Steele for residents living in downtown Minneapolis’ Mill District, to bring diverse community members together to share the joy of singing.
+Activities will take place between September 2018 – June 2019.

 Indian Music Society of Minnesota (IMSOM) $10,000.00